-CLOSED-LOOP NOISE BUDGETING The High Authority Control are then implemented and the closed-loop sensitivities to disturbances are computed.
+CLOSED-LOOP ERROR BUDGETING The developed High Authority Controls are then implemented and the closed-loop sensitivities to disturbances are computed.
 These are compared with the open-loop and damped plants cases in Figure 2.26 for just one configuration (moderately stiff active platform with 25 kg sample's mass).
 As expected, the sensitivity to disturbances decreased in the controller bandwidth and slightly increased outside this bandwidth.